sebastian-berlin-wmse/project-start/README.md

 `$ pip install -r requirements.txt`

 # Configuration
 A configuration file, `config.yaml` by default, is needed to run. `config.yaml.sample` has comments documenting the various parameters and can be used as a template.

 Configure Pywikibot, following the instructions on https://www.mediawiki.org/wiki/Manual:Pywikibot/user-config.py.

+To edit Phabricator, a Conduit API token is required.
+This can be generated in the user settings: `Settings` -> `Conduit API Tokens`.

 # Input Data
 ## Files